 She actively serves as a national and international consultant and is engaged in national professional organizations.
-Her national service includes leadership roles in various organizations including serving as an executive officer in the Executive Committee of the Latino Caucus for the National Conference on Race and Ethnicity in Higher Education (NCORE) and in various national leadership roles leader in Student Affairs Administrators in Higher Education also known as NASPA.
-She served as Vice Chair (2012-2014) and the national Chair (2014-2016) for the NASPA Latino/a Knowledge Community, a member of NASPA’s Equity and Inclusion Commission and a member of the NASPA 2016 Conference Leadership and Planning Team, and faculty for the NASPA Dungy Leadership Institute (DLI) and Escaleras Latinx/a/o professional institute, which she will co-direct for 2018.
+Her national service includes leadership roles in various organizations including serving as an executive officer on the Executive Committee of the Latino Caucus for the National Conference on Race and Ethnicity in Higher Education (NCORE) and various leadership roles in Student Affairs Administrators in Higher Education association, also known as NASPA.
+Dr. Batista was the national Vice Chair and Chair for the NASPA Latinx/a/o Knowledge Community, a member of NASPA’s Equity and Inclusion Commission, the 2016 National Conference Leadership and Planning Team, and faculty for the NASPA Dungy Leadership Institute (DLI) and Escaleras Latinx/a/o professional institute, which she will co-direct for 2018.
 She also supported the development of the Latin American and the Caribbean (NASPA LAC) area that encompasses 41 countries.

-Angela earned her Ed.D. in Leadership from Nova Southeastern University and her master’s degree from the University of Vermont.
+Dr. Batista earned her doctorate in Leadership from Nova Southeastern University and her master’s degree from the University of Vermont.
 Her undergraduate work was completed at Brooklyn College in New York City.